 We hear about low carb diets all the time.
 Whether you’re looking to manage your blood sugar levels or lose fat, the experts all agree that lower carb is the way to go.
 But what does that mean?
 You would be surprised how many people don’t realize vegetables are carbs.

 Carbohydrates are our main source of energy.
 They are one of three macronutrients that provide nutritional fuel for our bodies.
 Carbs are needed for both our brains and our bodies to function optimally.
-They provide fiber that assists in maintaining healthy gut function.
+They provide the fiber that assists in maintaining healthy gut function.
 (Read more about fiber, here.)

 Here are the basics: